 The CDC administers the Special Milk Class Permit Program (SMCPP) on behalf of the industry.
 The SMCPP was implemented in 1995 to allow further processors to remain competitive in the marketplace.
-Through this system, milk components (butterfat, protein and other solides) are made available at competitive prices to manufacture dairy ingredients destined for use in further processed products.
+Through this system, milk components (butterfat, protein and other solids) are made available at competitive prices to manufacture dairy ingredients destined for use in further processed products.
 Further processors can access these dairy ingredients by means of a Special Class permit issued by the CDC.

 Class 5(a) permits are issued for cheese, class 5(b) permits are issued for all other dairy products, and class 5(c) permits cover dairy products used as ingredients in the confectionery sector.
-These permits can be used to source ingredients used in the manufacture of food products for the domestic and export markets.
-Further processors used their permits to buy the equivalent of 54.0 million kg of butterfat in the 2021-2022 dairy year, an increase of 18% over the previous year.
-The increase is mostly explained by additional sales of Canadian butter for further processing.
-The number of active program participants on July 31, 2022, amounted to 1,702.
+These permits can be used to source ingredients used in the manufacture of food products.

+Further processors used their permits to buy the equivalent of 47.9 million kg of butterfat in the 2022-2023 dairy year, a decrease of 13% over the previous year.
+The decrease is mostly explained by less sales of Canadian butter for further processing.
+The number of active program participants on July 31, 2023, amounted to 1,776.

-CLASS 3(d)
+Class 3(d)

 Class 3(d) was created to encourage restaurants to use Mozzarella on fresh pizzas.
-In 2021-2022, 998 restaurants joined the program for a total of 14,742 active program participants.
-The total amount of Mozzarella used in the program for this dairy year amounted to 51.4 million kg compared to 50.47 million kg used in 2020-2021.
+In 2022-2023, 1,168 restaurants joined the program, which is an increase over the 998 that registered the previous year.
+As of July 31, 2023, 10,439 restaurants were active program participants.
+The total amount of mozzarella used in the program for this dairy year was 44.6 million kg compared to 54.9 million kg used in 2021-2022.